 o Director, Medicaid Bureau, HCFA

-4442.11 Independent Assessment of the Waiver.-- provide for an independent assessment of the waiver that evaluates the quality of care provided, access to care, and cost effectiveness of the waiver.
+4442.11 Independent Assessment of the Waiver.--Indicate whether you will provide for an independent assessment of the waiver that evaluates the quality of care provided, access to care, and cost effectiveness of the waiver.

 Rev. 70 4-465